 We hope you’ve found our London property buying guide helpful, and that you’re now better prepared to make your first foreign investment in the UK.

 Property investment is a big decision and should be made with care.
-London property market is competitive and offers many different alternatives.
+The London property market is competitive and offers many different alternatives.
 We recommend getting legal advice from experienced advisors before you make any commitment.
 Good luck!

-Frequently Asked Questions on London Property Acquisition
+Frequently Asked Questions on Buying a House in London

 Is it possible for an American to buy a home in England?